Sportsbeat: Week 9 – High school football scores and highlights for Oct. 21

-Welcome back to week nine of high school football, with highlights and more!
+Welcome back to week 10 of high school football, with highlights and more!
 Tune in at 11:10 p.m. every Friday.

 Refresh this page for the latest updates.